 SUMMARY:

-This protocol illustrates a chemically induced protein dimerization system to create condensates on chromatin. demonstrate the formation of promyelocytic leukemia (PML) nuclear body on telomeres with chemical dimerizers. monitor droplet growth, dissolution, localization and composition with live cell imaging, immunofluorescence (IF) and fluorescence in situ hybridization (FISH).
+This protocol illustrates a chemically induced protein dimerization system to create condensates on chromatin.
+The formation of promyelocytic leukemia (PML) nuclear body on telomeres with chemical dimerizers is demonstrated.
+Droplet growth, dissolution, localization and composition are monitored with live cell imaging, immunofluorescence (IF) and fluorescence in situ hybridization (FISH).

 ABSTRACT:

-Chromatin-associated condensates are implicated in many nuclear processes, but the underlying mechanisms remain elusive. describe a chemically-induced protein dimerization system to create condensates on telomeres.
+Chromatin-associated condensates are implicated in many nuclear processes, but the underlying mechanisms remain elusive.
+This protocol describes a chemically-induced protein dimerization system to create condensates on telomeres.
 The chemical dimerizer consists of two linked ligands that can each bind to a protein: Halo ligand to Halo-enzyme and trimethoprim (TMP) to E. coli dihydrofolate reductase (eDHFR), respectively.
 Fusion of Halo enzyme to a telomere protein anchors dimerizers to telomeres through covalent Halo ligand-enzyme binding.
 Binding of TMP to eDHFR recruits eDHFR-fused phase separating proteins to telomeres and induces condensate formation.
-Because TMP-eDHFR interaction is non-covalent, condensation can be reversed by using excess free TMP to compete with the dimerizer for eDHFR binding. n example inducing promyelocytic leukemia (PML) nuclear body formation on telomeres and determining condensate growth, dissolution, localization and composition.
-This method can be easily adapted to induce condensates at other genomic locations by fusing Halo to a protein that directly binds to the local chromatin or dCas9 that is guided to the genomic locus with a guide RNA.
+Because TMP-eDHFR interaction is non-covalent, condensation can be reversed by using excess free TMP to compete with the dimerizer for eDHFR binding.
+An example of inducing promyelocytic leukemia (PML) nuclear body formation on telomeres and determining condensate growth, dissolution, localization and composition is shown.
+This method can be easily adapted to induce condensates at other genomic locations by fusing Halo to a protein that directly binds to the local chromatin or to dCas9 that is targeted to the genomic locus with a guide RNA.
 By offering the temporal resolution required for single cell live imaging while maintaining phase separation in a population of cells for biochemical assays, this method is suitable for probing both the formation and function of chromatin-associated condensates.

 INTRODUCTION:

-Many proteins and acids undergo liquid-liquid phase separation (LLPS) and self-assemble into biomolecular condensates to organize biochemistry in cells1, 2.
+Many proteins and nucleic acids undergo liquid-liquid phase separation (LLPS) and self-assemble into biomolecular condensates to organize biochemistry in cells1, 2.
 LLPS of chromatin-binding proteins leads to the formation of condensates that are associated with specific genomic loci and are implicated in various local chromatin functions3.
 For example, LLPS of HP1 protein underlies the formation of heterochromatin domains to organize the genome4, 5, LLPS of transcription factors forms transcription centers to regulate transcription6, LLPS of nascent mRNAs and multi-sex combs protein generates histone locus bodies to regulate the transcription and processing of histone mRNAs7.
-8, 910tools to induce de novo condensates on chromatin in living cells are desirable, particularly those that allow to use live imaging and biochemical assays to monitor the kinetics of , the composition and material properties of the resulting condensates, and the cellular consequences of condensate formation.
+However, despite many examples of chromatin-associated condensates being discovered, the underlying mechanisms of condensate formation, regulation and function remain poorly understood.
+In particular, not all chromatin-associated condensates are formed through LLPS and careful evaluations of condensate formation in live cells are still needed 8, 9.
+For example, HP1 protein in mouse is shown to have only a weak capacity to form liquid droplets in live cells and heterochromatin foci behave as collapsed polymer globules10.
+Therefore, tools to induce de novo condensates on chromatin in living cells are desirable, particularly those that allow the use of live imaging and biochemical assays to monitor the kinetics of condensate formation, the physical and chemical properties of the resulting condensates, and the cellular consequences of condensate formation.